Space Invaders DX: Reception

-The SNES version of Space Invaders DX in particular was met with a polarizing reception at its release and retrospectively, with common complaints being towards its lack of content and any addition of a remade version of the game.
+The Super Famicom version of Space Invaders DX in particular was met with a polarizing reception at its release and retrospectively, with common complaints being towards its lack of content and any addition of a remade version of the game.
 Several liked the game's multiplayer mode and visual options, alongside for it being a good version of the game overall.

 German publication Mega Play unfavorably compared the PC Engine CD version to Galaga '88 and the previously released Space Invaders: Fukkatsu no Hi, critical of its gameplay and lack of features.
 Mega Play did applaud the multiplayer mode and quality of the conversion, highly recommending it to fans of the series.
 Nintendo Power felt relatively the same, claiming fans of the original would appreciate the quality of the package itself and its multiplayer features, while also saying those who didn't have much experience with the series would dislike its overall repetitive gameplay and lack of content.
 Famitsu magazine disliked the Sega Saturn version for lacking any updated version of the original aside from its multiplayer and "Kawaii" modes, both of which they liked for their uniqueness.
 Allgame said that Space Invaders is "inherently fun in all its incarnations", liking its multiplayer mode and overall quality of the package.
 They added that Taito should have also included Space Invaders Part II, and felt lukewarm towards the lack of a remade version with updated visuals and sounds.
 Retro Gamer magazine greatly applauded the PlayStation version's multiplayer mode, finding it superior to those in other versions of the games.

 The Wii Virtual Console port was often criticized for its high price point, with several outlets saying it made the game difficult to recommend.
-Nintendo Life was the most critical, saying that its price of 800 Wii Points (US$8) and "dated" gameplay made Space Invaders: The Original Game a disappointment.
+Nintendo Life was the most critical, saying that its price of 800 Wii Points (US$8) and "dated" gameplay made it a disappointment.
 They also added that the game was somewhat dated and that the multiplayer mode was not well made nor fun to play.
 Eurogamer and IGN felt differently about the gameplay itself, both finding it to be an excellent version of the arcade original and for the multiplayer mode being enjoyable.
 IGN also liked the different visual options and for the game still holding up years after its release.